sigstore/community/ROADMAP.md

 * Privacy-preserving log queries, where the log is not aware of client's artifact of interest
 * Roughtime for distributed trusted timestamps
 * Continued fuzzing of large API surface

+## Transparency Log Monitor

+### Short Term (< 6 mo)

+* Initial launch of Sigstore's [log monitor on GitHub Actions](https://github.com/sigstore/rekor-monitor)
+   * Monitor acts as both a witness (co-signing checkpoints) and Verifier (monitoring given identities)
+   * Co-signed checkpoints are published to GitHub
+   * Verifier monitors for OIDC identities and key fingerprints
+   * Alerts are filed as GitHub issues
+   * Supports sharded log
+* At least 2 independent instances of GitHub Actions-based log monitor running and publicly documented
+* Publish blog posts on monitoring requirements as an artifact producer
+* Create log cloning tool to support offline log monitoring and analysis
+   * Can also be used to transform an existing log into a serverless layout

+### Medium Term (6-12 mo)

+* V1 launch of Sigstore's [log monitor on GitHub Actions](https://github.com/sigstore/rekor-monitor)
+   * Witnessed checkpoints are published to distributors, operated by Sigstore and/or community members.
+Distributor may be GitHub Actions-based
+   * Support monitoring Fulcio's certificate transparency log
+   * Alerts are sent in a variety of ways (e.g. email, page)
+   * Productionized and resilient against intermittent failures
+* Publish select monitors to status.sigstore.dev

+### Long Term (12+ mo)

+* Optionality around running witnesses in different environments, e.g. hardware or cloud
+* Integration with other efforts in transparency ecosystems
+   * Publishing checkpoints to external community-operated distributors
+* Collaborate with CT log monitors (e.g. [sslmate](https://sslmate.com/certspotter/)) to improve identity monitoring

 ## Certificate Authority (Fulcio)